smarkets/marge-bot/README.md

 More than one embargo period can be specified.
 Any merge request assigned to her during an embargo period, will be merged in only once all embargoes are over.

+## Restricting the list of projects marge-bot considers

+By default marge-bot will work on all projects that she is a member of.
+Sometimes it is useful to restrict a specific instance of marge-bot to a subset of projects.
+You can specify a regexp that projects must match (anchored at the start of the string) with `--project-regexp`.

+One use-case is if you want to use different configurations (e.g.
+--add-reviewers on one project, but not the others).
+A simple way of doing is run two instances of marge-bot passing `--add-reviewers --project-regexp project/with_reviewers` to the first instance and `--project-regexp (?!project/with_reviewers)` to the second ones.
+The latter regexp is a negative look-ahead and will match any string not starting with `project/with_reviewers`.

 ## Troubleshooting

 Marge-bot continuously logs what she is doing, so this is a good place to look